97westgate/claimscartel/ideas.md

 As you delay processing something should go up.

-Events must be paused while modal is open. - this seems to not work when several modals are "queued up".
+Events must be paused while modal is open.

 Clicking it should be more satisfying and/or not possible after a while?